vegaprotocol/specs/protocol/0028-GOVE-governance.md

 1. `LP participation rate = SUM (equity-like share of all LPs who cast a vote)` (no need to divide by anything as equity-like share sums up to `1`).
 1. `LP for rate = SUM (all who voted for) / LP participation rate`.

+If the market that the proposal is changing is pending at the vote resolution time then only token holder votes are used.

-A market parameter change is passed only when:
+For a market that's out of the pending state (so the opening auction has concluded) a market parameter change is passed only when:

 - either the governance token holder vote is successful i.e. `participation_rate >= governance.proposal.updateMarketParam.requiredParticipation` AND `for_rate > governance.proposal.updateMarketParam.requiredMajority` (in this case the LPs were overridden by governance token holders)
 - or the governance token holder vote does not reach participation threshold but the LP vote does and approves the proposal `participation_rate < governance.proposal.updateMarketParam.requiredParticipation` AND `LP participation rate >= governance.proposal.updateMarketParam.requiredParticipationLP` AND `LP for rate >= governance.proposal.updateMarketParam.requiredMajorityLP`.